Ceiling fan: Wobble

 Wobbling is usually caused by the weight of fan blades being out of balance with each other.
 This can happen due to a variety of factors, including blades being warped, blade irons being bent, blades or blade irons not being screwed on straight, or weight variation between blades.
 Also, if all the blades do not exert an equal force on the air (because they have different angles, for instance), the vertical reaction forces can cause wobbling.
 Wobble can also be caused by a motor flaw, but that very rarely occurs.
 Wobbling is not affected by the way in which the fan is mounted or the mounting surface.

 Contrary to popular misconception, wobbling alone will not cause a ceiling fan to fall.
 Ceiling fans are secured by clevis pins locked with either split pins or R-clips, so wobbling will not have an effect on the fan's security, unless of course, the pins/clips were not secured.
 To date, there are no reports of a fan wobbling itself off the ceiling and falling.
 However, a severe wobble can cause light fixture shades or covers to gradually loosen over time and potentially fall, posing a risk of injury to anyone under the fan, and also from any resulting broken glass.
 When the MythBusters were designing a fan with the goal of chopping off someone's head, Scottie used an edge finder to find the exact center of their blades with the aim of eliminating potentially very dangerous wobbling of their steel blades.

 Wobbling may be reduced by measuring the tip of each blade from a fixed point on the ceiling (or floor) and ensuring each is equal.
 If the fan has a metal plate between the motor and blade, this may be gently adjusted by bending.
 It can also be reduced by making sure all blades have the same pitch, and all blades have the same distance from adjacent blades.
 It can also be reduced by having balancing weight on the blades.

+Even a very slight wobble can also cause a pull chain to swing, if fan is at right RPM, and as the pull chain swings, it can weaken the part that flexes, which can eventually cause it to break, meaning that a pull chain can fall on someone.

+Wobble in some case can cause wires inside the motor to wriggle, and then eventually reach the top of the motor, which can then yank the wires out of the windings.
+That is fixable, but it may not be very easy to fix.